FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: Related Work

-\textbf{LiDAR Data Augmentation.} Recent works have explored different data augmentation techniques on point clouds~\cite{pointmixup,pointcutmix}, which can help improve performance when it comes to indoor scene understanding but has limited generalization to outdoor scenes.
-Mix3D~\cite{mix3d} created new training samples by combining two scenes out of context.
-PolarMix~\cite{polarmix} proposed mixing two LiDAR scenes based on yaw angles and cropping instances from one scene to another, while LaserMix~\cite{lasermix} proposed exchanging labeled scans with unlabeled scans along the pitch axis for efficient semi-supervised learning.
-RangeFormer~\cite{rangeformer} presented a lightweight augmentation method that only operated on projected points in range images, disregarding occluded points.
-In this work, we prevent a novel augmentation technique based on our proposed frustum region, which preserves all points within the frustum region, encompassing techniques such as FrustumMix and Range-Interpolation.
+Recent works have explored various data augmentation techniques for point clouds~\cite{chen2020pointmixup,zhang2022pointcutmix}, which have shown promise in improving performance for indoor scene understanding but exhibit limited generalization to outdoor scenes.
+Mix3D~\cite{nekrasov2021mix3d} creates new training samples by combining two out-of-context scenes, which incurs higher memory costs.
+PolarMix~\cite{xiao2022polarmix} proposes to mix two LiDAR scenes based on azimuth angles and crop instances from one scene to another, while LaserMix~\cite{kong2023lasermix} suggests exchanging labeled scans with unlabeled scans along the inclination direction for efficient semi-supervised learning.
+RangeFormer~\cite{kong2023rangeformer} presents a lightweight augmentation method that operates only on projected points in range images, disregarding occluded points.
+In this work, we introduce augmentation techniques aimed at training a robust and scalable model for LiDAR segmentation, including FrustumMix and RangeInterpolation.